 - the Contributor’s obligations under these Terms and Conditions are legal, valid, binding and enforceable; and

-- No litigation, arbitration or administrative proceedings are taking place, pending or, to the Contributor’s knowledge, threatened against it, or any of its assets, which, if adversely determined, might reasonably be expected to have a material adverse effect on the granting of this Licence.
+- no litigation, arbitration or administrative proceedings are taking place, pending or, to the Contributor’s knowledge, threatened against it, or any of its assets, which, if adversely determined, might reasonably be expected to have a material adverse effect on the Contributor’s performance of the Services.

 10.1 To the fullest extent permitted by law, the Company shall not be liable to the Contributor for any costs, expenses, loss or damage (whether direct, indirect or consequential, and whether economic or other) arising from the Contributor’s exercise of the rights granted to it under these Terms and Conditions.